 By the time a plant reaches 10+ years of age, PT&P’s experience is that most plants have encountered one or more of the issues above.
-For this reason, it is essential to take an approach of resetting the line to the original design specification.
+For this reason, it is essential to take the approach of resetting the line to the original design specification.
 PT&P’s approach is to:

 - Structured Multi-Point Inspection of Spring Supports and Expansion Joints – because PT&P has deep design expertise in both Spring Supports and Expansion Joints, it has a very thorough approach to inspections.
-Appendix A-D shows the checklists and approach used by PT&P for different products.
+Appendix A-D shows the checklists and approaches used by PT&P for different products.

 - Assessment of Line Conditions – when Springs or Expansion Joints are out of position, PT&P begins to assess overall conditions on the line and factors which may cause these issues other than the functioning of the component itself.
 System-level issues which can affect a spring or expansion joint include:

 - Broken Spring Support

 - New Elements on the line – potentially with different loads than original elements

 - Estimation of Loads if Not Available – a common issue for many customers is the loss of information around a Spring Support on load and movement.
 PT&P has 3 ways of recreating this information:

 - Estimate the Load (Cheapest, Least Accurate) – PT&P can use information about the line and a view of the original Spring Support to estimate the load and movement.

 - Weigh the Line – PT&P can weigh the line to estimate the load